ucx

 Value:

-Macro for specifying the layout of a base node tree.
+Macro for specifying the layout of a tree node.

-When your tree uses CX_TREE_NODE_BASE, you can use this macro in all tree functions that expect the layout parameters loc_parent, loc_children, loc_last_child, loc_prev, and loc_next.
+When your tree uses CX_TREE_NODE, you can use this macro in all tree functions that expect the layout parameters loc_parent, loc_children, loc_last_child, loc_prev, and loc_next.

 Parameters